sebpy/P13_projet_final/README.md

 Enter your EMOS API key in the "API Key" field and save

 Wait a few seconds and your rig information will appear.

+If you want to extend notifications in the browser, enable automatic sound playback.